nasa/fprime/docs/getting-started.md

 Given that we have already defined our *Topology* folder in the *GpsApp/Top* line above, we will need to add a placeholder for the Topology of our
 GpsApp, which we will fill later.
 Make the folder *fprime/GpsApp/Top* and add an empty file *mod.mk*.
-We will fill this folder and mod.mk file later.
+We will fill this folder and mod.mk file lateri, but creating it here enables us to build our component.
 Now our make system should be ready for us to build our new module, and take advantage of the code-generation that is available.

 ## Setting Up Module Make Files and Code

-The first thing to do is to setup the module's make files.
-Each module has two files: a Makefile and a mod.mk file.
+The first thing to do is to setup the Gps components's make files.
+Each module (component, port, topology) has two files: a Makefile and a mod.mk file.
 The makefile contains the module name and little else.
-The mod.mk file contains a list of all the files and submodules that makeup the module.
-We should now create the two file, *Makefile* and *mod.mk* using the following content.
+The mod.mk file contains a list of all the files and submodules that makeup this module.
+We should now create the two file, *Makefile* and *mod.mk* using the following content in the *fprime/GpsApp/Gps* folder.

 The makefile, called *Makefile*, looks like:
 ```